hminh1012/PBL4_SmartDoorbell/README.md

 # Smart Doorbell Project

 ## Overview
 This project focuses on the design and implementation of a **Smart Doorbell** system based on facial detection and Internet of Things (IoT) technologies.
 The system integrates face detection using Haar Cascade, cloud storage, real-time notifications, and a mobile application for remote monitoring and interaction.
-The project was developed by Nguyen Thi Tam and Tran Hoang Minh as part of a final exam at The University of Science and Technology.
+The project was developed by BMQT as part of a final exam, and L6B7 as a Competittion at The University of Science and Technology.

 ## Table of Contents
 - [Project Description](#project-description)